briaugenreich/WWCodeCloud/README.md

 ## Contributing

-We welcome your contributions! :two_hearts: To contribute to this repo follow the setup instructions below
+We welcome your contributions! :two_hearts: To contribute to this repo, follow the setup instructions below

 1. 🍴 Fork this repo
 2. 🔨 Follow the [contributing guidelines](CONTRIBUTING.md)